braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 ---
-nav_title: iOS SDK Integration
+nav_title: SDK Integration Guide (Optional)
-permalink: "/ios_sdk/"
+alias: "/ios_sdk/"
-hidden: true
+description: "This iOS integration guide takes you on a step-by-step journey on setup best practices when first integrating the iOS SDK and its core components into your application.
+This guide will help you build a BrazeManager.swift helper file."
+page_order: 10
+platform: iOS

 ---

 # Braze iOS SDK Integration Guide

-> This iOS integration guide takes you on a step-by-step journey on setup best practices when first integrating the iOS SDK and its core components into your application.
+> This optional iOS integration guide takes you on a step-by-step journey on setup best practices when first integrating the iOS SDK and its core components into your application.
 This guide will help you build a `BrazeManager.swift` helper file that will decouple any dependencies on the Braze iOS SDK from the rest of your production code, resulting in one `import AppboyUI` in your entire application.
 This approach limits issues that arise from excessive SDK imports, making it easier to track, debug, and alter code.
 This guide also assumes you have already [added the SDK]({{site.baseurl}}/developer_guide/platform_integration_guides/ios/initial_sdk_setup/overview/) into your Xcode project.

 ## Integration Overview